graemefoster/QuickStart/readme.md

 ## Assign the above Service Principal the Directory.Writers role

-When you've created the Service Principal, head to the [Azure Portal AAD page](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RolesAndAdministrators), find the 'Directory writers' role.
-Select that and add your Service Principal to it.
+Quickstart will create two Azure Active Directory Applications for OIDC auth against the Web-App and API.
+To do this the above service principal needs to the Directory.Writers role against your AAD.
+Head to the [Azure Portal AAD page](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RolesAndAdministrators), find the 'Directory writers' role and add your Service Principal to it.

 > The Directory Writers role is used to create AAD Application objects to represent your API and Web Application.
 It's a high privilege role and requires AAD Admin consent.
 If you are unable to consent in the subscription you are deloying your resources into, you can still use QuickStart.
 Create a Service Principal in a directory that you control using ```  az ad sp create-for-rbac --name "<ServicePrincipalName>" --skip-assignment --sdk-auth  ``` and add it to the Directory.Writers role.